Danger Mouse (1981 TV series): Broadcast history

 The series was transmitted on ITV via the CITV brand from 1981 to 1992.
-The show has the initials 'DM' prominently emblazoned on his chest.
-This causes problems for those translating it into other languages, where a literal translation of the words 'Danger' and 'Mouse' do not have those initials; the Scots Gaelic version, for example, calls the show (and the lead) Donnie Murdo (two given names unconnected either with mice or danger). which was broadcast on STV – from 1990 to 1994 and again on BBC Alba in 2015.
-The series has also been broadcast on numerous channels on Boomerang (2000–06) and BBC Two (2007–09).
+The main character has the initials 'DM' prominently emblazoned on his chest, which causes problems for those translating it into other languages, where a literal translation of the words 'Danger' and 'Mouse' do not have those initials.
+The Scots Gaelic version, for example, calls the show (and the lead) Donnie Murdo (two given names unconnected either with mice or danger). which was broadcast on STV – from 1990 to 1994 and again on BBC Alba in 2015.
+The series has also been broadcast on numerous channels such as Boomerang (2000–06) and BBC Two (2007–09).

 He was Dzielna Mysz (brave mouse) in Polish, Dundermusen (Thundermouse) in Swedish, and Dare Dare Motus in French, "Dare Dare" being French slang for "as fast as possible".
 The Slovene translation omitted the DM initials entirely, however, dubbing Danger Mouse Hrabri mišek ('Brave Mouse').

 In Australia, the show was first broadcast on ABC TV in 1982 it then moved to Network Ten in 1996.
 It was also the first British cartoon to break into Cheez TV, being shown on weekdays.

-In the United States the show was broadcast on Nickelodeon from 1984 to 1987, and 1991 to 1994.
-It was the first fully-fledged animated show to air on the network.